Jahsminemma/pokemon/README.md

-# 711CodeAssessment
+# Pokemon
-Code assessment testing full stack development experience using Angular and NestJS stack and Pokemon API
+full stack development experience using Angular and NestJS stack and Pokemon API

 ## Getting Started